fuwasegu/cache-decorator/README.md

 Only pure methods can be cached.
 In order to mark a method as pure, use the `#[Pure]` attribute, not the `#[Pure]` attribute provided by PhpStorm.

+> [!NOTE]
+> The advantage of this library is that, since CacheDecorator::class internally utilizes Generics and Mixin,
+> developers can wrap any instance without losing the experience, as the methods of the wrapped instance are still auto-completed in the IDE from the CacheDecorator instance.

 ### Especially in Laravel